Why could my DWG file not be processed?

 Optimize and fix corrupt DWG files

-files in AutoCAD can sometimes lead to issues where a file becomes corrupted and cannot be opened in the smino viewer.
+Working with DWG files in AutoCAD can sometimes lead to issues where a file becomes corrupted and cannot be opened in the smino viewer.

 There can be several reasons for file corruption, some examples are listed below: